mattjegan/awesome-hacktoberfest/contributing.md

 Ensure your pull request adheres to the following guideline

 > Hacktoberfest's value #2 **Quantity is fun, quality is key**

-> Another great tip is to make sure pull requests are genuine, not spammy, not fake, and are aimed towards contributing to a project for improvement!
+> Another great tip is to make sure pull requests are **genuine**, not spammy, not fake, and are aimed towards contributing to a project for improvement!

 See <https://hacktoberfest.digitalocean.com/details> for details.